Interactions

 Creating navigation links

-The fastest way to connect screens is to draw a link on the canvas.
+The fastest way to connect screens is directly on the canvas.

 - Switch to Interactions mode by pressing